decred/tinydecred/README.md

 ## Installation

 Install by cloning the git repo.
-The `tinydecred` directory or a symlink will need to be in `PYTHONPATH`.
+The parent directory of *tinydecred* will need to be in `sys.path`.
+You can add it by setting the `PYTHONPATH` environment variable.
+Alternatively, you can put a symlink to the *tinydecred* directory in your Python installation's *lib/site-packages/* directory or other `sys.path` directory.

 All dependencies are available through PyPi.

 ```
-sudo pip3 install PyQt5==5.9.2 websocket_client blake256 base58 pynacl appdirs
+pip install PyQt5==5.9.2 websocket_client blake256 base58 pynacl appdirs
 ```

-though depending on your setup, you may or may not need `sudo`, and `pip3` might be simply `pip`.
+though depending on your setup, you may need `sudo`, and `pip` might be `pip3`.

-You're probably okay with newer versions of PyQt5, but `5.9.2` has been remarkably stable.
+You're probably okay to use newer versions of PyQt5, but `5.9.2` has been remarkably stable.

 ## Use